Environmental Change Network

 The Environmental Change Network (ECN) was established in 1992 by the Natural Environment Research Council (NERC) to monitor long-term environmental change and its effects on ecosystems at a series of sites throughout Great Britain and Northern Ireland.

+Function

-Measurements made include a wide range of physical, chemical and biological variables.
+Measurements made include a wide range of physical, chemical and biological variables, taken from rural sites across the UK.

+Structure

+It is headquartered at the Lancaster Environment Centre.